AgyLuczak/MUM-S-TO-DO-LIST/README.md

 ![checked item](./docs/checked_item.png)

-Users can perform bulk actions, such as deleting all completed tasks, with a single click.
+Users can perform a bulk action: deleting all completed tasks, with a single click.
 This feature simplifies list management and improves the user experience.

 ![delete all items](./docs/delete_all_checked.png)